Ossi05/Azure-VM-in-Python/README.md

 If you can't install Azure cli from https://learn.microsoft.com/en-us/cli/azure/install-azure-cli

-install it via pip install azure-cli
+install it via python -m azure.cli and then python -m azure.cli login

 # How to setup